The surname Fien is derived from the Middle English words "fein," "fayn," or " fane," which all mean "glad." The name was a nickname

 could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Fien has seen various spelling variations: Fane, Ap Fane, Fain, Vane, Vain, Veynes, Vanes and others.

 Early Notables of the Fien family (pre 1700)

-Another 145 words (10 lines of text) are included under the topic Early Fien Notables in all our PDF Extended History products and printed products wherever possible.
+1616-1663) was an English politician who fought for the...
+Another 98 words (7 lines of text) are included under the topic Early Fien Notables in all our PDF Extended History products and printed products wherever possible.